-To help women find and convert clothing sizes in as little as a few seconds, here is a quick and comprehensive guide to all women clothing items and other apparels so there will be no need to go through dozens of separate guides.
+To help women find and convert clothing sizes in as little as a few seconds, here is a quick and comprehensive guide to all women clothing items, apparels and shoes so there will be no need to go through dozens of separate guides.